Metis Trading Up 0.1% Over Last 7 Days (MTS)

-Metis (MTS) traded flat against the US dollar during the 24 hour period ending at 17:00 PM Eastern on September 22nd.
-One Metis token can currently be purchased for $0.0107 or 0.00000025 BTC on popular cryptocurrency exchanges.
-Metis has a market capitalization of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last 24 hours.
-In the last seven days, Metis has traded up 0.1% against the US dollar.
+Metis (MTS) traded flat against the dollar during the 24 hour period ending at 22:00 PM Eastern on September 22nd.
+One Metis token can now be bought for about $0.0107 or 0.00000025 BTC on major cryptocurrency exchanges.
+Over the last week, Metis has traded 0.1% higher against the dollar.
+Metis has a total market cap of $33.34 billion and $200.13 worth of Metis was traded on exchanges in the last day.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Metis’ genesis date was September 21st, 2020.
+Metis launched on September 21st, 2020.
 Metis’ total supply is 1,200,000,000 tokens.
-The official website for Metis is wemetis.com.
 Metis’ official Twitter account is @official_metis and its Facebook page is accessible here.
-The official message board for Metis is metisofficial.medium.com.
+Metis’ official website is wemetis.com.
+Metis’ official message board is metisofficial.medium.com.

 Metis enables this through its proof-of-work to mine a new MTS token.
 To gain MTS tokens, users will need to complete milestones in their online courses.